Family of Tulalip man who died struggling with deputy say his last words — ‘I can’t breathe’ — were concealed

 At the time, Lacy was not under arrest, according to the documents.

 The official cause of Lacy’s death was listed as “cardiac arrhythmia due to acute drug intoxication due to methamphetamine.”
-However, a forensic expert hired by his family, Dr. Bennett Omalu, reviewed the findings and concluded Lacy died from “mechanical and positional asphyxiation” and found his manner of death to be homicide.
+However, a forensic expert hired by his family, Dr. Bennet Omalu, reviewed the findings and concluded Lacy died from “mechanical and positional asphyxiation” and found his manner of death to be homicide.

 The family believes evidence shows Lacy died with the deputy’s weight on his back, preventing him from breathing.